Top credit cards with cell phone protection

 What you need to know about credit card cell phone protection

 1. Pay your cell phone bill with your credit card.
-We’ve said this before, but it bears repeating: the protection generally only kicks in if you’re paying your cell phone bill with your credit card.
-If you’re doing an automatic withdrawal from your checking account to pay for your cell phone, and your cell phone is stolen or damaged, you’ll be the one replacing your phone – not your credit card insurance.
+This protection generally only kicks in if you’re paying your cell phone bill with your credit card.
+If you wind up paying your cell phone bill through another payment method, credit card phone insurance won’t apply.

-3. These credit card cell phone protection plans are often supplemental insurance plans.
+3. Coverage may be secondary.
 Credit card cell phone insurance is usually supplemental coverage, meaning protection doesn’t kick in if the damage or theft could otherwise be covered by another insurance policy such as cell phone insurance programs or your homeowner’s, renter’s, automobile, or employer’s insurance policies.
 Supplemental insurance is usually only applied after all other insurance is exhausted.

 4. You’ll receive the value of your original phone or a comparable replacement.
-In other words, as you’ve probably guessed, if you bought a cell phone for $400, you won’t get $1,000 to buy the latest model.
-You’ll receive $400.
-Most cell phones these days pay around $600 to $800 per claim.
+If you bought a cell phone for $400, you won’t get $1,000 to buy the latest model.
+You’ll receive $400, or you’ll get reimbursed for whatever it costs to get your phone back in working order (up to the policy limits laid out in your plan).

 What’s not covered in credit card cell phone insurance?